 SECTION 2.
 CIVILIAN POLICE OVERSIGHT ADVISORY BOARD.
-Pursuant to this Ordinance, the Civilian Police Oversight Agency Board is replaced with the Civilian Police Oversight Advisory Board as referenced in Sections 9-4-1-4 and 9-4-1-5 of Police Oversight Ordinance.
+Pursuant to this Ordinance, the Civilian Police Oversight Agency Board is replaced with the Civilian Police Oversight Advisory Board as referenced in Sections 9-4-1-4 and 9-4-1-5 of the Police Oversight Ordinance.
 In order to effectuate this amendment to numbers and scope of the Board, the Civilian Police Oversight Agency Board in place as of the effective date of this ordinance is abolished and replaced with the Civilian Police Oversight Advisory Board, with all five seats vacant until filled through the appointment procedures established by this Ordinance.
-To the extent existing members wish to serve of the reconstituted Board, they may reapply.
+To the extent existing members wish to serve on the reconstituted Board, they may reapply.

 SECTION 3.
 SEVERABILITY CLAUSE.
-If any section, paragraph, sentence, clause, word, or phrase of this ordinance is for any reason held to be invalid or unenforceable by any court of competent jurisdiction, such decision shall not affect the validity of the remaining provisions of this resolution.
-The Council hereby declares that it would have passed this resolution and each section, paragraph, sentence, clause, word, or phrase thereof irrespective of any provisions being declared unconstitutional or otherwise invalid.
+If any section, paragraph, sentence, clause, word, or phrase of this ordinance is for any reason held to be invalid or unenforceable by any court of competent jurisdiction, such decision shall not affect the validity of the remaining provisions of this ordinance.
+The Council hereby declares that it would have passed this ordinance and each

+File #: O-22-67, Version: 3 section, paragraph, sentence, clause, word, or phrase thereof irrespective of any provisions being declared unconstitutional or otherwise invalid.
 SECTION 4.
 COMPILATION.
 The amendments set forth in SECTION 1 above shall amend, be incorporated in, and made part of the Revised Ordinances of Albuquerque, New Mexico, 1994.
 SECTION 5.
 EFFECTIVE DATE.
 This ordinance shall take effect five (5) days after publication by title and general summary.
+X:\CL\SHARE\CL-Staff_Legislative Staff\Legislation\25 Council\O-67 FS final.docx